They call it, “The Shooting Side”, 2016

 Accounts of an Old Sound is inspired by Kevin Fox Gotham’s book, Authentic New Orleans interpretation of the way in which the city government and tourism industry in New Orleans is exploiting its people by projecting and promoting perceived iconic images of authentic representations of their history and culture.
 Much like an abacus, this strategic method of branding is a tool for a calculated campaign that aims to sell a sense of place that appeals to an outsiders’ gaze, all while using its people as resources for profit potential.

-Burlap, acrylic paint, screen mesh, metal, copper wire, found shell casings, found bike chain, wood stain on wood panel in artists frame
+Acrylic, burlap, found screen mesh, found metal, steel rod, copper wire, found shell casings, found bike chain, wood stain on wood

 Meandering is a consideration of the implications of systemic inequalities of race and class and the way in which these injustices result in a definite course of conflict, often times leading to a deadly flow of violence.